AYLIEN/news-signals-datasets/README.md

 Do `pip install jupyter` in your environment,

 then run the code below
-in a jupyter notebook or in in the (i)-python repl.
+in a jupyter notebook or in in the (i)python repl.
 ```
 from news_signals.signals_dataset import SignalsDataset